ibuybooks/william-blake/README.md

 #### A Master of Arts Thesis, University of Oregon, 1960

-A LuaLaTeX Remaster of Dr. Raymond F. Peat's Master Thesis, presented to the University of Oregon in June of 1960.
+A LuaLaTeX Remaster of Dr. Raymond F. Peat's Master Thesis, Presented to the University of Oregon in June of 1960.

 ## Downloads